-- Top 15 for Research Quality – Complete University Guide 2018
+- 17th for Research Quality – Complete University Guide 2020.

-- Largest number of Psychology students in Wales and one of the largest and most cosmopolitan departments in UK (HESA Stats)
+- One of the largest and most cosmopolitan psychology departments in UK (HESA Stats).

-- Top 200 Psychology departments in the world - QS World University Ranking 2017
+- Top 200 Psychology departments in the world - QS World University Ranking.

 - There are a large number of specialist research labs including a 3T MRI scanner, TMS Labs, ECG facilities and a Brain anatomy laboratory.

-- Careers prospects are improved by the focus on transferable skills that is contained throughout the degree eg. PoPPs
+- Careers prospects are improved by the focus on transferable skills that is contained throughout the degree.

-- Bangor University is the only university in Wales to be awarded Gold in the 2017 Teaching Excellence Framework
+- Awarded Gold in the 2017 Teaching Excellence Framework.

 Studying at Bangor